sumgup/CleanCodeWorkshops/Tracks/Functional/CodeWorkshops/ImperativeToFunctional-DownloadAndUploadFile/ImperativeToFunctional/StepsToConvertToFunctional.md

   Action<FileInfo> upload = UploadToOneDrive; // Note :  We are using Action not func.
 Why?
 }
 ```
-How do we build document using function above :
+How to build document using function above :

 Refactor Foo to BuildDocument